 Weather is also volatile and unpredictable due to the trail traveling only a few miles from one of the largest freshwater lakes in the world and fronts moving south from Canada.
 As a result, there were days it was sunny on my left and raining on my right while I hiked precariously in between!

-Not only were their extreme changes in the weather, but it was often without notice, and my weather App was seldom correct.
+Not only were there extreme changes in the weather, but it was often without notice, and my weather App was seldom correct.

 Because of the weather volatility, I carried more gear than usual for a three-season hike, and even with this amount of equipment, I still added more for the cold temperatures.